thomashoddinott/calculator-with-react-hooks/README.md

-### The code is live: https://thomashoddinott.github.io/calculator-with-react-hooks/
+**The code is live: https://thomashoddinott.github.io/calculator-with-react-hooks/**

-### Calculator with React Hooks: https://www.youtube.com/watch?v=efhYDA8Hsk4
+This project demonstrates a simple application of the useState hook, showing how we can bind it to buttons with `onClick` to create a simple calculator.

+see [Calculator with React Hooks](https://www.youtube.com/watch?v=efhYDA8Hsk4) for the original tutorial.

 ---